ThingSpace/Mellow/docs/commands.md

 #### `/version changelog`

 View changelog for a specific version or list all available versions.
+Changelogs are sourced primarily from GitHub release descriptions, with fallback to repository markdown files.

 **Options:**

 -   `version` - Specific version to view (e.g., "1.1.0") - Optional

 **Examples:**

 -   `/version changelog` - List all available versions
 -   `/version changelog version:1.1.0` - View changelog for v1.1.0

+**Features:**

+-   Changelogs sourced from GitHub release descriptions
+-   Full release information including publish dates and links
+-   Automatic version normalization (works with or without 'v' prefix)
+-   Fallback to markdown files when GitHub releases unavailable

 #### `/version releases`

 View recent releases from the repository.

 **Options:**

 -   `count` - Number of releases to show (1-10, default: 5) - Optional

 **Example:** `/version releases count:10`